-thorough knowledge about the economic, political, social and cultural contexts of globalisation and journalism, and learn to creatively apply concepts, methods, principles and theories relevant to the study of and practices within global media and journalism.
+If you choose the Politics & Communication specialisation, your second year will be at the University of Amsterdam.
+You will gain thorough knowledge about the economic, political, social and cultural contexts of globalisation and journalism.
+You will also learn to creatively apply concepts, methods, principles and theories relevant to the study of and practices within global media and journalism.

 Is Journalism, Media and Globalisation right for you?